Sheepshead Bay, Brooklyn: Ethnic enclaves

-There are large populations of Chinese and Soviet residents in Sheepshead Bay.
+There are large populations of Chinese and Russian ancestry in Sheepshead Bay.
 Brooklyn's Avenue U Chinatown, which emerged as the second Chinatown of Brooklyn during the late 1990s, is located partially in Sheepshead Bay and partially in nearby Homecrest.
 Along the waterfront is a high concentration of immigrants from the former Soviet Union, including Russians and Central Asians, similar to in nearby Brighton Beach.
-Other ethnic groups in the area include Albanians, Turks and Hispanics.
+Other ethnic groups in the area include Albanians, Italians, Turks and Hispanics.

 Police and crime

 Sheepshead Bay is patrolled by the 61st Precinct of the NYPD, located at 2575 Coney Island Avenue.

 The 61st Precinct ranked 5th safest out of 69 patrol areas for per-capita crime in 2010.
 As of 2018, with a non-fatal assault rate of 22 per 100,000 people, Sheepshead Bay's rate of violent crimes per capita is less than that of the city as a whole.
 The incarceration rate of 200 per 100,000 people is lower than that of the city as a whole.

 The 61st Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 88.2% between 1990 and 2018.
-The precinct reported 1 murder, 17 rapes, 150 robberies, 170 felony assaults, 169 burglaries, 584 grand larcenies, and 72 grand larcenies auto in 2018.
+The precinct reported one murder, 17 rapes, 150 robberies, 170 felony assaults, 169 burglaries, 584 grand larcenies, and 72 grand larcenies auto in 2018.